Frequently Asked Questions

 Delivered-To=*-{KW}@* |

-This means that keywords are used.
-Keywords ({KW})
+This means that Keywords are used.

 must occur after some character string (the * wildcard),